ylw510/Clickhouse-ODBC-Example/README.md

 - ✅ Read SQL statements from an external file
 - ✅ Support for multi-threaded execution of DML operations
 - ✅ Control how many times each thread executes the SQL
+- ✅ Connection pooling for efficient reuse of ODBC connections in multi-threaded scenarios
 ---

 ## 🛠️ Build Instructions